FlisAnn/ruby_excercises/README.md

 row 18: the each iterator returns all the elements of an array or a hash.
-In this case we take group and go through the array i.e. person1, person2, person3. person = argument. is this a declation of the argument?
+In this case we take group and go through the array i.e. person1, person2, person3. person = argument. is this a declaration of the argument?
 I had problem finding what I should use as an argument as well, I was trying different things such as key and value

 row 19: puts= prints and then we call for the argument person and the value of the hashes